Is bankruptcy a good idea?

 We're here if you need

-You should never be the one to make yourself bankrupt, if it was beneficial for a creditor or the situation allowed them to do so, a creditor would have already gone down this route without your help.
+You should never be the one to make yourself bankrupt.
+If it was beneficial for a creditor or the situation allowed them to do so, a creditor would have already gone down this route without your help.